martinkearn/Content/Blogs/Using Microsoft Graph in Azure Logic Apps.md

 I recently spent some time trying to perform operations in Azure Active Directory and Office 365 via Azure Logic Apps.
 It was clear that [Microsoft Graph](https://developer.microsoft.com/en-us/graph/) is the way this is done, but it can take a while to get setup and accessible via a Logic App.

 I made mistakes, learnt along the way and share them here for your time-saving enjoyment.
 This article will give you the background and steps/tips on how to get setup.

+I'd like to credit [the 'Logic Apps Active Directory OAuth Authentication for Microsoft Graph' article by Ludvig Falck](https://blog.lfalck.se/logic-app-microsoft-graph-oauth/) which was the most useful resource I found in figuring this all out.

+The article is very good but there are some gaps and the process has moved on a bit, which is why I felt that my own article would be worth writing, but credit should go to Ludvig for pointing me in the right direction.

 ## What is Microsoft Graph?